 Know that, whether it be late-night check-ins or after hours spent moving customers quickly to the cloud, our team remains laser-focused on making sure each of your businesses are able to keep your office lights on – no matter where you are.

 Keeping the health and safety of Team Applied front and center as we move forward

 As governments around the globe look to reopen their economies safely, Applied is evaluating how, when and at what pace we turn the lights back on in our physical offices.
 As the situation plays out and public health guidance continues to evolve, the reality is that this will not be a straightforward process where we immediately return to normal.
 And while the desire to return to a sense of normalcy is high, we are committed to taking a very conservative approach to how we reopen our offices and reactivate our field staff in phases over a prolonged period.
 The health and safety of Team Applied have been, and will continue to be, our #1 priority.
-As such, we have extended our remote operations until September 8 and will continue to keep pace with the situation as it evolves to modify this plan as needed.
+As such, we have extended our remote operations through 2020 and will continue to keep pace with the situation as it evolves to modify this plan as needed.

 Planning for the next chapter

 I wanted to share how we are approaching the next chapter in our business continuity plan as we, like each of you, navigate the daily changes brought upon by the COVID-19 pandemic.
 While we develop our formal framework for reopening our offices, gradually and safely, we have outlined guiding principles and determining criteria from government entities and public health officials that we will use to reopen our offices and recommence engagements with our customers and other third parties in a phased approach.

 These guiding principles will be our North Star as we move forward into our next chapter: